|

 going on within programs; and in participation in making suggestions

+to improve the plan.
+Kansas SRC is very active.
 Some states opt to file their rehab plan in two parts, one for

 general services and one for blind services.
 In those states they